radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 ![An image showing ](Media/Image3.3.jpg)

-Figure 3.3: Pass Thru Authorization
+Figure 3: Pass Thru Authorization

 This functionality is best described with examples.
 The following three examples/diagrams detail the different configurations possible.

-><span style="color:red">**IMPORTANT NOTE – This feature (and the description below) is for AUTHORIZATION.**
+>[!warning] This feature (and the description below) is for AUTHORIZATION.

 ![An image showing ](Media/Image3.4.jpg)

-Figure 3.4: Sample Proxy Configuration
+Figure 4: Sample Proxy Configuration

 In the diagram above, there are two different proxy views configured in RadiantOne.
 One for an Enterprise Directory mounted in the virtual namespace below dc=server1people,ou=global,o=vds.
 The other one is for a Partner Directory and is mounted in the virtual namespace below dc=server2,ou=global,o=vds.